About CTCNet

 Technology is quickly becoming a vital necessity to everyday life and CTCNet completely understands that.
 In fact, they envisioned this many years ago and was quite large in 1997.
 With over 175 community technology centers, they created an easy way for people of all walks of life to access computers and the internet.

-Some locations that are members of the CTCNet are non-profit organizations, churches, academic institutions and the like.
+Some locations like that are members of the CTCNet are non-profit organizations, churches, academic institutions and the like.
 However, many are simply training centers, internet cafes, shelters and such.
 The ways in which open access to the internet can be shared are as varied as the reasons as to why someone would think of and develop an organization like CTCNet.

 CTCNet’s Mission